Least Favorite Child Hopes To Reconcile With Estranged, Toxic Family On Thanksgiving Only To Find Out That They Want To Siphon Money Off Her

 Reddit

-Additionally, children who feel neglected often engage in maladaptive coping strategies as they navigate their familial dynamics, which can manifest in various ways, including withdrawal or overachievement as a means of gaining attention and approval.
+Additionally, children who feel neglected often engage in maladaptive coping strategies as they navigate their familial dynamics, which can manifest in various ways, including withdrawal or overachievement as a means of gaining attention and approval from their parents.
 Understanding these dynamics is crucial for therapists working with adult clients who struggle with familial relationships.

 The Thanksgiving invite